richinex/pymultieis/README.rst

 The ``py`` in ``pymultieis`` represents python while the ``multieis`` is an abbreviation for ``Multiple Electrochemical Impedance Spectra``.

-:code:`pymultieis` offers methods modules for model fiting, model validation, visualization,
+``pymultieis`` offers methods modules for model fiting, model validation, visualization,

 Installation